Rosen Nissan helped make these videos

 Removing the coolant reservoir cap on a warm engine could cause the cap to fly off at a high rate of speed and fluid to spray out of the reservoir.
 Always wear safety goggles when working on your Cutlass Ciera.
 Promptly wipe up any spilled fluid as it is highly toxic.
 Animals love its sweet taste, so even a spilling a small amount on your garage floor can end up in the dog's stomach pretty quickly.
 If you notice an oily surface in your coolant, immediately have your mechanic inspect your Cutlass Ciera for head gasket leakage

-Because you have to start somewhere1996 Oldsmobile Cutlass Ciera 3.1L V6 Sedan
+If you have an electrical component that doesn't work, try replacing the fuse first1996 Oldsmobile Cutlass Ciera 3.1L V6 Sedan

 Your coolant should perform well under any condition - just like Aaron Rodgers!1996 Oldsmobile Cutlass Ciera 3.1L V6 Sedan